Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 When serving this dish, you can sprinkle some fresh herbs and additional cheese.

-How To Serve
+How To Serve Stuffed Pepper Casserole Recipe

 This stuffed bell pepper casserole is excellent served with a side salad, such as our Caesar salad or tomato cucumber salad.
-Add a warm batch of these soft dinner rolls to mop up the plate.

 For those who crave something a bit more indulgent, consider pairing your casserole with creamy mashed potatoes or buttery garlic bread.

-If you’re looking for even more delicious casserole recipes, we are sure you’ll like this cabbage roll casserole and cheese burger casserole.
+If you’re looking for even more delicious casserole recipes, we are sure you’ll like this cabbage roll casserole and cheeseburger casserole.

-IN THE FRIDGE: The leftovers of this easy stuffed pepper casserole recipe can be kept in the fridge in an airtight container for up to 4 days.
-This dish is perfect for preparing and reheating the desired portions on a busy night.
+IN THE FRIDGE: The leftovers of this easy stuffed pepper casserole recipe can be kept in the fridge in an airtight container for up to four days.

 Allow the casserole to thaw in the fridge overnight before reheating for an easy meal.